Return-To-The-Roots/s25client/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ..
 make
 ```
+Note: by using the `-G` option of `cmake` you can specify a generator, e.g. `cmake -G Xcode -DCMAKE_BUILD_TYPE=Release ..` will generate an Xcode project.
+Please check `cmake --help` for more options.

 ### Optimizations:
 There are various CMake options to control the build and optimization including ARM (Rasberry PI etc.) related ones.
 Examples: